 Ministerial Aid Funds

+Everyone should be treated with kindness and compassion, particularly in times of need.
 The Office of Church Staff Finances administers the following funds that provide financial assistance to ministers in fellowship and other eligible persons.
 Financial assistance is generally available for both one-time emergency grants and on-going quarterly grants in situations where the need for help is prolonged.
-Most of these funds have been contributed over many decades to provide assistance to ministers, their surviving spouses, and children.
+Most of these funds have been contributed over many decades to provide assistance to ministers, their surviving spouses, and their children.
 In most cases, the eligibility requirements have been specified by the donors.

 Debt Reduction Grant.
 Unitarian Universalist Association (UUA) Debt Reduction Grants are awarded to assist ministers to reduce theological school indebtedness to a manageable level within five years.